Table of Contents

-India is a country having rich diversity of flora and fauna.
-From Himalaya to Kanyakumari, there is variety of cultures, traditions to be followed by the people of India.
+India is a country with having a rich diversity of flora and fauna.
+From the Himalayas to Kanyakumari, there is a variety of cultures, traditions to be followed by the people of India.
 India also holds a great place from the historical point of view and while talking about the history of India, how could we forget “The Great Ashoka”.

 Well, in this article, we are providing the details about Sarnath which you should know before visiting.

 Sarnath is located 10 km from Varanasi city which is situated at the bank of river Ganga in Uttar Pradesh.
 Sarnath (along with Bodhgaya and Kushinagar in India, and Lumbini in Nepal) is one of the four most important Buddhist pilgrimage destinations in the world.
 Moreover, it is the “UNESCO World Heritage Site”.
 It is located in the northern Indian state of Uttar Pradesh at a distance of 10 km from the holy city of Varanasi.
 This is the place where GAUTAMA BUDDHA gave his first sermon.
 He declared this place as an important pilgrimage site for his followers after attaining spiritual enlightenment.
 So, if you want to know more about this place just keep scrolling and get every possible information here.

 ORIGIN OF THE NAME

 This site has been variously known as Mrigavada, Migadaya, Rishipattna, and Isipatna throughout history.
 The name SARNATH is derived from The Sanskrit word SARANGANATHA, “which means Lord of the Deer”, and relates to another Buddhist story in which Bodhisattva is a deer and offers his life to a king instead of the doe the latter is planning to kill.
 The king is so moved that he creates a park as a sanctuary for the deer.
 The park is also active in modern times too.